yongxuDM/yongxuDM.github.io/_pages/about.md

 ---
 # 你好, Hello!
 Welcome to my web!

 My name is XU (徐) Yong (勇).
 I was born in Xinyang, Henan, China, famed for its exquisite Xinyang Maojian green tea. 🗣️ My mother tongue is the Xinyang dialect.
 I navigate between  Mandarin and English, and possess a surviving-level proficiency in German.
 Python 💻 is now my native language, through which I can express myself well.
 I earned my PhD 🎓 from the University of Bonn in October 2022 and currently research early Universe cosmology at JGU Mainz.
-Outside academia, I find peace in watching green fields and fishing 🎣.
+Outside academia, I find peace in fishing 🎣.
 <!--Join me on a journey where curiosity knows no bounds 🌌.-->

 <!-- [CV Page](https://yongxudm.github.io/cv/)-->